Mission

 Tara Moore

 Tara is a social worker and has worked in the Justice, Mental Health, Community Services and Education sectors.
-She is a board member of Valley Restorative Justice and alumni of Acadia University.
-For the past 15 years she has been in the role of the SchoolsPlus Provincial Coordinator at the Department of Education and Early Childhood Development.
-SchoolsPlus is an integrated service delivery model promoting the co-location of services within schools to provide wraparound supports to children, youth and their families.
+She is a board member of Valley Restorative Justice and an alumnus of Acadia University.
+For the past 15 years, she has been the SchoolsPlus Provincial Coordinator at the Department of Education and Early Childhood Development.
+SchoolsPlus is an integrated service delivery model promoting the co-location of services within schools to provide wraparound support to children, youth and their families.

 Andrea Noylander

 Andrea has been a teacher in the HRCE for 26 years and currently works as a School Counsellor at Hammonds Plains Consolidated Elementary.
-She is the past president of The Black Educators Association, former Chair of the Council on African Canadian Education, founding member of the Nova Scotia Alliance of Black School Educators and has coordinated a variety of summer and after school programs aimed at providing cultural, social-emotional and academic enrichment to students of African descent.
+She is the past president of The Black Educators Association, former Chair of the Council on African Canadian Education, and founding member of the Nova Scotia Alliance of Black School Educators .
+She has coordinated a variety of summer and after-school programs to provide cultural, social-emotional and academic enrichment to students of African descent.

 Ann Sylliboy

-Ann is from U’nama’ki, living in Essissoqnik.
+Ann is from U’nama’ki and lives in Essissoqnik.
 She has been working as the Post Secondary Consultant at Mi’kmaw Kina’matnewey for 10 years.
-Ann supports Post Secondary students in all Mi’kmaq communities across the province through her work with universities, NSCC, and other provincial organizations.
+Ann supports post-secondary students in all Mi’kmaq communities across the province through her work with universities, NSCC, and other provincial organizations.
 She worked for several years as a social worker at Mi’kmaw Family and Children’s Services before joining the team at MK.
 Ann is the proud mother of three boys.
 She enjoys spending her free time at the hockey rink in the winter and camping in the summer.

 Christina Toplack

 Christina is a physician who has been practicing medical psychotherapy for several years.
 Pronouns are she/her.
-Christina has trained in many therapeutic approaches including Mindfulness-Based Stress Reduction, Logosynthesis, Transactional Analysis, Gestalt, Chi Gong, Somatics and Redecision Therapy and extensively uses Acceptance and Commitment Therapy and Interpersonal Therapy in her work.
+Christina has trained in many therapeutic approaches, including Mindfulness-Based Stress Reduction, Logosynthesis, Transactional Analysis, Gestalt, Chi Gong, Somatics,and Redecision Therapy.
+She extensively uses Acceptance and Commitment Therapy and Interpersonal Therapy in her work.
 She prescribes medications when appropriate.
-She works with people experiencing depression, anxiety, grief and loss, perfectionism, and other acute and chronic stress-reactions.
-Christina brings a feminist and gender-diversity-positive perspective to her work and strives to recognize and address the effects of stigma, bias, and violence on mental, physical, and spiritual wellbeing.
-She is happy to be a member of the Counselling Centre team.
-Christina was involved for several years in the development of sexual and reproductive health care services and resources in the province including working for many years in rural Well-Women Clinics and at the Halifax Sexual Health Centre, The Red Door and with prideHealth.
+She works with people experiencing depression, anxiety, grief and loss, perfectionism, and other acute and chronic stress reactions.
+Christina brings a feminist and gender-diversity-positive perspective to her work and strives to recognize and address the effects of stigma, bias, and violence on mental, physical, and spiritual well-being.
+She is happy to be a member of the Acadia Counselling Centre team.
+Christina was involved for several years in developing sexual and reproductive health care services and resources in the province, including working for many years in rural Well-Women Clinics and at the Halifax Sexual Health Centre, The Red Door, and with prideHealth.
 Other current activities include advocacy for building safer public spaces for non-binary and gender-diverse people, bringing together members of the queer and ally communities in song and learning about challenging and changing internalized racism.
 She is also an avid high-tide swimmer.

 Patricia Wentzell